 It’s a quandary that is difficult to even measure.
 Every person who would stay with tobacco because e-cigs would be taxed just as much or more fuels the tobacco industry.
 Every person who would buy vapor products of questionable quality are contributing to a black market and playing Russian roulette with their health while supporting a public health hazard.

 There are approximately 42 million smokers and 20 million vapers in the U.S. today.
 A decade or so down the road, expect those numbers to flip.
-Though predicting the future is tricky business, without an e-cigarette ban, experts expect e-cigarettes to overtake tobacco cigarettes by 2023.
+Though predicting the future is tricky business, without a vaping ban, experts expect e-cigarettes to overtake tobacco cigarettes by 2023.
 They expect tobacco cigarettes will account for only half of the revenue for the tobacco companies that have bought e-cigarette companies.

 Gray is the New Black?

-The problem with an outright e-cigarette ban is that it’s just not that easy.
+The problem with an outright ban is that it’s just not that easy.
 The word “e-cigarette” encompasses a huge range of nicotine vapor devices that all operate in the same basic way, but vary greatly.
 Every part you need to create “e-cigs” can be legally and easily bought separately.
 People are already mixing their own e-liquids – so are food additives going to be sin taxed because they are used in e-liquid?

 Muddying the waters even more is that, since all of the ingredients that go into e-liquid are legal to buy and therefore taxed, it wouldn’t be a black market as much as it would be a gray market.
 If someone buys all of the taxed ingredients and then mixes his or her own e-liquid at home and not sell it, would that really be considered the black market?
 How would lawmakers sort through the gray area to clearly make that a crime?
 It’s not like we can just put all of the ingredients behind a pharmacy counter.
 (Because that has worked so well to stop the manufacturing of meth…) Plus, e-cig hardware is made from products the FDA cannot regulate – products that are taxed.